Being physically active after treatment

 Physical activity and late effects

-Late effects are side effects that may develop months or years after treatment ends.
-Not everyone will get late effects, but doing regular physical activity may reduce your risk.
-It can also help you manage late effects.
+Late effects are side effects that may develop months or years after cancer treatment ends.
+Not everyone will get late effects.
+Your cancer doctor or specialist nurse can explain what effects your treatment may cause.

 Heart health

-Some treatments may slightly increase the risk of heart problems in the future.
-These include radiotherapy that is given close to the heart and certain chemotherapy or targeted therapy drugs.
+Some treatments may slightly increase the risk of heart problems.
+These include radiotherapy that is given close to the heart and certain chemotherapy, targeted therapy or immunotherapy drugs.

 Bone health